-- Having the wrong company name or contact person's name in the cover letter.
+- Listing the wrong company name or contact person's name.
 This happens more frequently than you might expect.
-We are all guilty of this kind of oversight, but it is always embarrassing nevertheless. - Over-the-top or cliché language.
+We are all guilty of this kind of oversight, but it is embarrassing nevertheless. - Over-the-top or cliché language.
 Don't say that you've always had a passion for the durable goods manufacturing industry if you don't truly love washing machines and dishwashers. - "It's all about me."
 Make a case for how you can add value to the company; do not simply expand on the ways that the company can help you develop your career and enrich your life. - Grammatical errors or typos.
-Spell-check software will catch most spelling mistakes but won't know if you mean "lead" or "led," so be sure to proofread your letter carefully.
+Spell-check software will catch most spelling mistakes but won't know if you mean "lead" or "led".
+Proofread your letter carefully.